D2KLab/recsys18_challenge/README.md

 ### Creative Track features

 `mpd_uri_topics` and `spotify_uri_features.pickle` are pickle files containing features extracted from song lyrics such as the dominant topics, the emotions, the style and so on.

+For use these features (only for _Creative Track_):
+- download the 2 files in this [folder](https://drive.google.com/drive/folders/1rrNwp1LIuXXyIr0P1xgT7DfyVqmuqGIz?usp=sharing);
+- unzip them in `<projectpath>\models\lyrics`.

-They can be used in the RNN by using the argument `--lyrics`.
+Then, they can be used in the RNN by using the argument `--lyrics`.

 ## RNN